My Banner

 I could think of no reason why the machine would have been moved before the arrival of the condemned neither did I understand why the ladder was moved from laying down behind the lampost to leaning up against it between the photos.
 Finally, it appears that the row of soldiers holding back the crowd has moved significantly closer to the machine in the second photograph.
 All these inconsistencies lead to a bit more research and to the theory that the second picture may have been taken at the execution of Sylvain Laroche in 1910.
 Both executions were performed on Place Bel Air, in Orléans.
 Laroche was executed in late May, which would account for the lighter foliage on the trees while the 5 years time span explains why the trees are slightly taller in the second photo.

 This new photograph was taken the 26th of January 1909 at Carpentras, where double-murderer, Rémy Danvers, is about to be executed.
-This occurred just two weeks after use of the death penalty resumed in France with the quadruple execution of the Pollet gang in Béthunes.
+This occurred just two weeks after use of the death penalty resumed in France with the quadruple execution of the Pollet gang in Béthune.
 From 1905 to 1909 president Fallieres systematically commuted every death sentence that came across his desk, until he was forced to relent by public opinion and a decisive vote (against abolition) in the Assembly.

 The great public interest in the executions and associated pictures was deemed indecent by the government, which moved to prohibit the taking of pictures (movie or still) at all executions in 1909.
 This move was what led to the birth of movie censorship in France.
 After 1909 all pictures and films of executions were taken illegally.

-The newspaper article on the left relates the execution of Henri Besse and Pierre Simorre in February 1909 at Albi in Southern France.
+This newspaper front page relates the execution of Henri Besse and Pierre Simorre in February 1909 at Albi in Southern France.
 The title states that "the assassins of guard Mouttet died with courage".
 The rest of the story, related in Sylvain Larue's book "Les Grandes Affaires Criminelles du Tarn", is that Besse and Simorre, both small time crooks, did not know eachother before they were sent to the Albi prison.
 Besse had been sentenced for burglary in 1908 and Simorre for rape that same year.
 They were both awaiting deportation to Guyana at the prison in Albi, when they connected.
 They decided that neither of them was ready to take the trip to the "dry guillotine", the Bagne, which, in those years, meant certain death for a high percentage of the deportees.
 They planned to escape by overpowering the guards who numbered only three for the entire small regional prison.
 They managed to overpower both guards on duty, but the third guard alerted the gendarmes who recaptured the two inmates within the prison walls.
 In the process, one of the guards, Mouttet, died from a blow to the head with a paving stone.

 Besse and Simorre were sentenced to death on October 28th, 1908.
 The execution took place in front of the same prison where the murder was committed.